 For the next month, I researched how to make cookie dough safe to eat, what my competition was, and tested recipes.
 I created a name and logo, designed a website, and signed up for social media accounts.
 It was April 2015 when Unbaked: A Cookie Dough Bar launched as an online shop selling customizable edible cookie dough.
 For months I barely had enough money to pay rent.
 I only had a couple of orders a week, but I was happy, and most important, not anxious.

 It took a while, but Unbaked went from 100 followers on Instagram and five orders a week to 40,000 followers and hundreds of orders a week.
-My one-woman run company (with the help of my parents, sister, and boyfriend) was suddenly a hot trend, being featured on Food Network’s social media pages, in the New York Times, at the Museum of Ice Cream, in LA Weekly, and more.
+My one-woman run company (with the help of my mom) was suddenly a hot trend, being featured on Food Network’s social media pages, in the New York Times, at the Museum of Ice Cream, in LA Weekly, and more.
 We even have our very own cookbook now, The Edible Cookie Dough Cookbook!